 Among old leather seats and original frescoes, hundreds of objects collected over time and historical photos testify the long history of the Wipflinger family who, for 150 years, has been looking after its customers masterfully.

 The restaurant’s menu winks at history with some traditional dishes, such as the meat goulash, made according to the original recipe, alongside more classic proposals such as fillet or beef nut and many traditional dishes, from “pasta e fagioli” (pasta and beans) to the roasted cod “alla Vicentina”.
 The menu includes also fish recipes such as tartare, tuna or sea bass fillet to name a few.

 The wine list is also well-stocked with many proposals of reds, whites and bubbles both national and foreign.

 A stop here is a real journey in a truly fascinating atmosphere made of soft lights, authentic environments and that special warmth that makes you feel immediately at home.

-During the holidays Nonno Otto often went to the nearby Monte Grappa from which, on clear days, looking at the plain, he saw a particular sparkle: it was the glass roofs of the Birraria and of the Blue Grotto cinema that shone in the sun, always showing him the way back home, like a lighthouse.
+During the holidays, grandpa Otto (Ottone’s grandson) often went to the nearby Monte Grappa from which, on clear days, looking at the plain, he saw a particular sparkle: it was the glass roofs of the Birraria and of the Blue Grotto cinema that shone in the sun, always showing him the way back home, like a lighthouse.
 During the war, the buildings were requisitioned and, due to the bombing, a large part of this delicate architecture was unfortunately lost.